- Advice and information

 Antipsychotics can interact with many different medications.
 This means if you take an antipsychotic and another medication, they can affect each other.

 For example, some antipsychotics can interact with tricyclic antidepressants.
-In some cases, this means they shouldn’t be prescribed together.
+In some cases, this means they should not be prescribed together.

 You may benefit from keeping an up-to-date medication list.
-This should include all the medication you’re currently taking so you can give it to healthcare professionals.
+This should include all the medication you are currently taking so you can give it to healthcare professionals.

 Alcohol can affect antipsychotics.
 So, you should:

-· discuss how alcohol use can affect you if you take antipsychotics with your doctor, and
+- discuss with your doctor how alcohol use can affect you if you take antipsychotics, and

-· carefully read your medication patient information leaflet to see what it says about alcohol use.
-The box your medication comes in comes in should include the patient information leaflet.
+- carefully read your medication patient information leaflet to see what it says about alcohol use.
+The box your medication comes in should include the patient information leaflet.

 Drinking alcohol can make it harder for your body to absorb medication.
 This could increase the effects alcohol has on you.
 Drinking alcohol with antipsychotics might increase the sedative effects.
 This means you might feel very tired.